 Not too long ago, I abandoned oil painting in lieu of this other method, which I find curious and preferable.
 The commercial production of colors is heavily dependent on mathematics.
 The process, which I call "stealing color," involves a camera for "stealing" color relationships that occur in the natural world.
 I photograph color relationships, sometimes modify the colors and then export swatches from these images.
 The photos are exported from image editing software such as Photoshop.
-From an exported file, I can extrapolate the color formulas and use them to mix any color that I want, using water based paint.
+I can extrapolate the color formulas from an exported file and use them to mix any color that I want, using water-based paint.

 Many tempera paints are formulated on CMYK (printing ink - primary colors).
-So, this process works fairly well.
+So, this process works reasonably well.
 I modified the algorithm for commercial house paint.
 I use the tempera for small paintings and the commercial acrylic latex paint for larger works such as murals.
-These color formulations, eventually allow me to work more in the manner of drawing, with carefully selected colors.
+These color formulations eventually allow me to work more in the manner of drawing, with carefully selected colors.
 I have used this process for some social commentary works (shown above).

 Using the printed color swatches, I can mix up the exact color using a triple beam balance.
 There is minimal guesswork involved.
 This method gives a very accurate approximation, and if done correctly, only slight modifications to the colors are needed.

 This process speaks to anyone with an artistic sensibility, in my opinion.
-I don’t know any artist that doesn’t become a bit obsessive about mixing colors - or at least becomes completely enamored with specific color harmonies.
+I don't know any artist that doesn't become a bit obsessive about mixing colors - or at least becomes utterly enamored with specific color harmonies.
 The development of this process has taken years.
 It started as a practice of calculating each color by hand.
 I then moved on to excel spreadsheets.
 In its current form, my stealing color algorithm exists as a mini-app on my website.
-I made it possible for anyone to use if they want to.
+I made it possible for anyone to use it if they want to.
 You have to know a little bit about image file types, but the instructions are right there.
 I still use it quite often.
-There are variations for tempera, acrylic house paint, and acrylic artist’s paint.
+There are variations for tempera, acrylic house paint, and acrylic artist's paint.
 Try it out and see if you like it.